Description of Groups

 - Clients practice mindfulness skills and learn how to apply these skills to their OCD and other anxiety symptoms and depression.

 This group reviews the basics of motivational interviewing and the stages of change in the process of recovery.
-Clients are educated about the differences between relapse and slips and taught skills to maintain emotional and behavioral stability.
+Clients are educated about the differences between relapses and slips and taught skills to maintain emotional and behavioral stability.
 Group discussion, motivational interviewing, and other exercises enable clients to commit to and practice their relapse prevention skills/plans while receiving support from peers and staff.

 - Clients learn about the change process and build motivation for improving their lives.